-On behalf of our faculty, staff and students, I welcome you to the website for the Department of Civil and Environmental Engineering (CEE) at the University of Houston (UH).
-Low student-to-faculty ratios, state-of-the-art laboratories, motivated people, student chapters of professional societies, assistantship and scholarship opportunities as well as the Industrial Scholar Interns Program (ISIP) make us truly unique.
+On behalf of our faculty, staff and students, I welcome you to the website of the Department of Civil and Environmental Engineering (CEE) at the University of Houston (UH).
+Relatively low student-to-faculty ratios, state-of-the-art laboratories, highly accomplished faculty and students, active student chapters of professional societies, internships in local engineering companies, teaching assistantship and scholarship opportunities make us truly unique.

-With an eye on the future, CEE is molding curriculum and adding faculty scholars to better prepare our undergraduate and graduate students to be productive engineers and responsible citizens in the changing environment of the 21st century.
-Among the most critical issues we are responding to are infrastructure preservation, climate change, environmental quality, energy and natural resources protection, natural hazard mitigation and the sustainable functioning of engineered and natural systems.
+With an eye on the future, CEE is molding its curriculum and adding faculty with varied expertise to better prepare our undergraduate and graduate students to be productive engineers and responsible citizens in the changing environment of the 21st century.
+As they enter the noble profession of civil and environmental engineering our graduates’ role in improving the human condition will be ever-increasing.
+It is they who will contribute to the creation of the technologies required to: provide everyone access to clean water; maintain a healthy environment; build robust structures that can withstand earthquakes, hurricanes and other natural hazards; develop methods to extract energy from the earth, the oceans, the sun and the wind; build safe and economical transportation systems; further develop geosensing technologies for mapping the earth’s surface; design and sustain reliable electric power distribution systems — I could go on and on.
+And they will accomplish these things in an environment of limited natural resources.
 By addressing these issues both in and out of the classroom, we are educating engineers who possess the requisite technical skills to serve as tomorrow’s leaders.
 This is what makes our department a place of choice for students and professionals to begin or advance their careers in civil and environmental engineering.

 We are excited about the future of our profession and the important role our department will continue to play in this rapidly advancing field.
 I invite you to explore our website for a closer look at our programs, research efforts, faculty, and other helpful information.